XAI-toolkit/forecaster-toolbox/README.md

   --debug      Run builtin server in debug mode (default: False)
 ```

-You can change the HOST, PORT and SERVER_MODE according to your needs.
+You can change the HOST, PORT, DBNAME and SERVER_MODE according to your needs.

 Built-in Flask server: